-Nestled in the trees between Little Squaw Creek and the upper Rio Grande River, Little Squaw Resort has provided summer cabin rentals for over 80 years.
+Nestled in the trees between Little Spruce Creek and the upper Rio Grande River, Little Squaw Resort has provided summer cabin rentals for over 80 years.

 While specifics on the establishment of the original Little Squaw Camp are not entirely clear, a small amount of information is known about the original owners, AJ and Margaret Galloway.